Gluck (painter)

-Gluck (born Hannah Gluckstein; 13 August 1895 - 10 January 1978) was a British painter.
-Gluck joined the Lamorna artists' colony near Penzance, and was noted for her portraits and floral paintings, as well as a new design of picture-frame.
+Gluck (born Hannah Gluckstein; 13 August 1895 – 10 January 1978) was a British painter.
+Gluck joined the Lamorna artists' colony near Penzance, and was noted for creating portraits and floral paintings, as well as a new design of picture-frame.
 Gluck's relationships with a number of women included one with Nesta Obermer: the artist's joint self-portrait with Obermer (Medallion) is viewed as an iconic lesbian statement.
 Gluck rejected any forename or honorific (such as "Miss" or "Mr"), and also used the names Peter and Hig.

 Biography

 Family and early life

-Gluck was born into a wealthy Jewish family in London, England.
-Gluck's father was Joseph Gluckstein, whose brothers Isidore and Montague had founded J. Lyons and Co., a chain of high street tea rooms and a catering empire.
-Their father was Samuel Gluckstein (1821–1873), co-founder of Salmon & Gluckstein (by the turn of the century the largest tobacco retailer in the country), and their mother was Samuel’s Dutch-born wife Hannah Joseph (1819–1895), after whom the painter was named.
+Gluck was born into a wealthy Jewish family in London, England, to father Joseph Gluckstein, son of Samuel Gluckstein (1821–1873), the co-founder of Salmon & Gluckstein.
+Two of Gluck's uncles, Isidore and Montague Gluckstein, had founded J. Lyons and Co., a chain of high street tea rooms and a catering empire.

 Gluck's American-born mother, Francesca Halle, was training to be an opera singer when she met her husband to be, a childless widower twice her age; they married six weeks after meeting.
 She was subject to what were then called nervous breakdowns, and in later life was confined to a mental asylum.
-Gluck's younger brother, Sir Louis Gluckstein, became a Conservative politician.
+Gluck's younger brother, Sir Louis Gluckstein, became a Conservative politician and barrister.

 Gluck was a pupil at the Dame School in Swiss Cottage until 1910, and then at St Paul's Girls' School in Hammersmith until 1913.
 That year, Gluck was awarded a Royal Drawing Society silver star.
 Gluck attended St John's Wood School of Art between 1913 and 1916, after which the artist moved to the west Cornwall valley of Lamorna, joining the artists' colony there.
-Gluck moved to Cornwall with fellow art student, and partner, E M Craig, (1893-1968), who was known by just their surname Craig.
+Gluck moved to Cornwall with fellow art student, and partner, E M Craig, (1893-1968), who was known by just the surname Craig.
 Little is known about Craig, but the relationship was significant to Gluck, who often spoke in later life of how the two had run away together.
 By 1918, they were living together in London, originally in a flat on the Finchley Road, then in a studio in Earls Court.
 For a time, they also maintained a studio in Lamorna.

 Gluck was supported financially by family money, although Gluck had limited control over the capital.